RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 ## Title

 *   **Definition**: The title of a group of records.
 Do not include dates in the title element.
-*   **Purpose**: Enables information search and discovery, facilitates user choice and provides additional context.
+*   **Purpose**: Enables information search and discovery, facilitates user choice and provides additional context for archival records.
 *   **Data type**: String
 *   **Obligation**: Required
 *   **Repeatability**: No